 Windber is a very small borough located in the state of Pennsylvania.
 With a population of 3,974 people and two constituent neighborhoods, Windber is the 358th largest community in Pennsylvania.
-Windber has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Windber was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Windber is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Windber isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Windber are a mix of both white- and blue-collar jobs.
 Overall, Windber is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Windber who work in office and administrative support (14.91%), sales jobs (10.59%), and management occupations (10.09%).
+There are especially a lot of people living in Windber who work in office and administrative support (15.32%), sales jobs (10.73%), and management occupations (7.40%).

-The per capita income in Windber in 2010 was $20,511, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $82,044 for a family of four.
+The per capita income in Windber in 2010 was $21,841, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $87,364 for a family of four.
 However, Windber contains both very wealthy and poor people as well.

 The people who call Windber home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windber residents report their race to be White, followed by Asian.
-Important ancestries of people in Windber include Italian, Irish, Slovak, and Polish.
+Important ancestries of people in Windber include Italian, Irish, Polish, and Slovak.

 The most common language spoken in Windber is English.
-Other important languages spoken here include Indic languages and Slavic languages.
+Other important languages spoken here include Indic languages and Hungarian.